This creative vegetarian mushroom pâté is a perfect appetizer for parties, and it also makes a wonderful spread on sandwiches.

 This Black Trumpet Mushroom Pâté with Sage and Marsala is incredibly easy to make, and in general the ingredients aren't too challenging to find.
 Dried black trumpet mushrooms were easy to source at Whole Foods, but you can also find them online.

 I made it as a spread to serve with Christmas dinner, so I decided to double the recipe to make sure there was enough.
 One recipe is supposed to fill one ½-to-¾ cup ramekin.
 I would say easily aim for ¾ cup since my double recipe generously filled three ½-cup ramekins with extra to spare.

 When I first whipped this up and tasted it, I was concerned it was actually too spicy (I used the recommended amount of cayenne).
-I worried it would end up being too spicy for my guests, but then fortunately, once it chilled the spiciness really mellowed out and turned into a nice background note.
-Just beware of how much cayenne you use if you’re sensitive at all to spice.
+Fortunately, once it chilled the spiciness really mellowed out and turned into a nice background note.
+Just beware of how much cayenne you use if you're sensitive at all to spice.